My Yonge Street Strip.

 That would just have felt too creepy, too weird.

 Our trek would usually begin at Bloor Street, from there our direction was always south.
 On a rare occasion, we would hit the Uptown Theater for an early show.
 One movie I remember seeing was the Monty Python classic ‘Life of Brian’ back in 1979 at the Uptown.
-The Uptown Theater was one of the world’s first multiplex cinemas with it's five screens back in the 70's.
+The Uptown Theater was one of the world’s first multiplex cinemas with its five screens back in the 70's.

-On my Yonge Street strip there was also a dozen or so small stereo shops along the route.
+On my Yonge Street strip there were also a dozen or so small stereo shops along the route.
 Finding the best price on stereo equipment was easy as most of the stores were all too eager to undercut the next guy.
 I remember one night when my friend was looking to buy a new Pioneer stereo receiver.
 If I recall every store was selling the exact same popular model for $500.
 After visiting about ten stores he ended up buying the receiver for around $400 cash.
 Each store we visited would better the previous store's best price by about ten bucks.

 There was always something to see walking on the strip and it was always entertaining.

-Once we arrived at Wood Street we always would head east for a block over to Church Street.
+Once we arrived at Wood Street we always detoured east for a block over to Church Street.
 A quick right then another right at Carlton Street back out to Yonge Street insured both of us caught the aura just oozing from Maple Leaf Gardens.
-Whoever I was with always said they never felt anything, but I always did.
-I always felt invigorated and had a bit more of a jump in my step after walking around the Vatican of the hockey world.
+Whoever I was with always said that they never felt anything, but I always did.
+I always felt more invigorated and had a bit more of a jump in my step after walking around the Vatican of the hockey world.

 There were also a few grindhouse theaters on Yonge Street.
 For the most part they would screen low budget, slasher, horror and titillating adult b-movies.
 The shows would be consecutive flicks one after another lasting well past midnight.
 Street people who for a couple bucks on a hot summer day would spend hours just napping in the sparsely crowded air conditioned theaters.